your-tools/tsrc/docs/faq.md

 Also (and this matters a lot if you think about contribution):

+* Uses PEP8 coding style, enforced with `black`
 * Comprehensive test suite
-* Uses PEP8 coding style
-* Written in Python 3, not Python 2
+* Fully type-checked with `mypy`

-Here are a few features present in `repo` that are missing from `tsrc` (but may be implemented in the future)
+Note that there are a few features present in `repo` that are missing from `tsrc` (but may be implemented in the future).
+Feel free to open a feature request if needed!

-* Cloning several repositories in parallel
-* Support for other hosting services such as `gerrit` or `github`

 # Why not git-subrepo, mu-repo, or gr?